Nurturing neurodivergent children isn’t about changing them.

 It’s hard because we are raising and teaching neurodivergent learners in a neurotypical culture of expectations.
 We need classrooms and communities that adapt to the reality of neurodiversity.
 We need strategies that help our kids grow into who they are authentically meant to be.
 This isn’t about changing our kids.
 It’s about changing us.

-I’m Dr. Emily, a child psychologist and former school psychologist who has worked with neurodivergent learners, their parents, and their teachers for over 20 years.
+I’m Dr. Emily a licensed psychologist with a doctorate in School Psychology who has worked with neurodivergent learners, their parents, and their teachers for over 20 years.

 I will teach you everything I know about how neurodivergent children and teens develop, play, and learn so that you can feel more confident on this journey.